 This area of the website provides information on the Trustee's approach to Responsible Investment (RI).
-On this page we explain the Trustee's overall approach and the instructions that it gives to British Airways Pension Investment Management Ltd (BAPIML), the Scheme's Fund managers, or any external asset managers that may be appointed from time to time.
-Links are also provided to the overarching RI policy, together with annual ESG reports on Stewardship and engagement activity, including details of voting records for the year and a list of the Scheme's 100 largest equity investments.
-These reports will be refined next year following the replacement of the previous Socially Responsible Investment policy in July 2019 with the broader RI policy.
+On this page we explain the Trustee's overall approach and the instructions that it gives to BlackRock as the Scheme's asset manager, or any other asset managers that may be appointed from time to time.
+Links are also provided to the overarching RI policy, and other relevant reports.

 Click the image below to read our latest Responsible Investment Report.

-The Trustees and BAPIML will embed a process to continuously learn from their practices and experiences in order to keep their approach to RI relevant and up-to-date.
+The Trustees and BlackRock regularly review practices and experiences in order to keep their approach to RI relevant and up-to-date.
 This includes regular reviews against peers to understand policies and practices being adopted by other pension schemes.